 Honoring Volunteers in Your Church or Ministry

 Take a volunteer to lunch.
-It’s such a simply gesture, but so powerful.
-Taking the time to get to know a volunteer and using personal time, such as your lunch break, to do so, not only let’s them know you appreciate their service, it gives them the gift of your time.
+It’s such a simple gesture, but so powerful.
+Taking the time to get to know a volunteer using personal time, such as your lunch break, to do so, not only lets them know you appreciate their service, it gives them the gift of your time.

 Hold an honor banquet in their honor.
 Banquets don’t have to cost a ton of money.
 Set up a nice dinner at your home.
 Take a moment to share something special about each honoree.

 Write a card or letter.
 Who takes the time to do this anymore?!
 What a neat surprise for a volunteer to receive a handwritten note from you telling them how much you appreciate their service.

 People often gravitate to places where they are celebrated.
 While none of these suggestions will break the bank or even amount to much of your time, they can go a long way in encouraging your support team to keep on keeping on.
 Most support groups, ministries, and churches couldn’t survive without the commitment of faithful volunteers.
 Celebrate and honor your volunteers today.